 Liquor Permit Proposal

-Much discussion and consultation has taken place since 2012, when Bininj first looked into introducing a Liquor Permit system for Kakadu.
+Much discussion and consultation has taken place since 2012, when Bininj first raised the idea of introducing a Liquor Permit system for Kakadu.
 A proposal is soon to be submitted for Government consideration.
 It is designed so Bininj living on outstations can take limited amounts of alcohol to drink at home.

 Commonwealth legislation has prohibited alcohol being on Aboriginal land since the Emergency Intervention of 2008.
 The blanket ban was applied across the entire Territory.
 Prior to this there were only two places within the Park where alcohol was not allowed.